HCMID/HCMID.github.io/tech/software.md

 1. add the [linter-autocomplete-jing](https://github.com/aerhard/linter-autocomplete-jing) plugin
 2. install [this package](https://github.com/neelsmith/atomic-tei) for automatic validation of documents following the Text Encoding Initiative (TEI) schema

+## Details:  4.
+Running scripts

+To test and validate our editions, we use scripts written in Scala, a language that runs on the Java Virtual Machine.  `sbt` is a build system that will find the appropriate version of Scala and any other code libraries your scripts need, and automatically download them, so if you install Java and sbt, everything you need to run MID scripts is taken care of for you.

+-  from [this confusing page](http://www.oracle.com/technetwork/java/javase/downloads/index.html), find the link to the most recent **JDK** (the Java Development Kit), download it, and install it
+- download and install the "simple build tool," `sbt`:  <https://www.scala-sbt.org/>